 Time passed.
 Fortunes were made and fortunes were lost.
-The Great Depression came and went.
+The Great Depression and the wars came and went.
 The land was passed from hand to hand, people settled in the Valley, and where there was no value, the land was abandoned.

-By 1946, a quarter of the land of the district had reverted to the public domain and in that year there came a group of people possessed of foresight who saw into the future, saw the forests growing anew, saw it was good, and they did not divide the land.
-And they did create a forest reserve of rare value, owned not by the province, nor the crown, nor any private company, as almost every other forest on the continent, but owned by the people of the valley: six forests on six mountains, never to be sold, always to be managed and maintained for the good of the people, now and forever more.
+By 1946, the Six Mountains, a quarter of the land of the district, had reverted to the public domain and in that year there came a group of people possessed of foresight who saw into the future, saw the forests growing anew, saw it was good, and did not divide the land.
+And they did create a forest reserve of rare value, owned not by the province, nor the crown, nor any private company, as almost every other forest on the continent, but owned by the people of the valley: six forests on the Six Mountains, never to be sold, always to be managed and maintained for the good of the people, now and forever more.

 The years passed.
-Foresters, people of the silence and solace of solitude, came and went, and in realizing the growing value of the forests and the responsibility for their protection, set forth the enduring principles of a true democracy, including transparency and consultation with the citizens who owned the forests, not for themselves but for all in perpetuity.
+Foresters of the woods, of the earth, of the solace of solitude, came and went, and in realizing the growing value of the forests and the responsibility for their protection, set forth the enduring principles of a true democracy, including transparency and consultation with the citizens who owned the forests, not for themselves but for all in perpetuity.